FAIRsharing/domain-ontology/README.md

 # Build

 Domains are the largest set of tags available when curating FAIRsharing records.
 The classes used within DRAO are imported from external ontologies using Ontofox, and then appropriate annotation is added to those classes using Ontodog.
 DRAO is written in OWL and serialized as RDF/XML.
+Release files are created using [ROBOT](http://robot.obolibrary.org/) via a controlling [Makefile](Makefile).

 ## Tools Used